Tinram/Bookmarks-Checker/README.md

 [**Export browser bookmarks**](#export).

 The scripts by default will attempt to load a file in the same directory called *bookmarks.html*
 An alternative filename can be specified on the command-line.

-The scripts parse the file and try to access each URL, printing a list of URLs that cannot be accessed (which will include some false positives compared to loading each URL in a browser).
+The scripts parse the file and try to access each URL, printing a list of URLs that cannot be accessed (which will intermittently include a false positive).

 ### Python